aws-deepracer-community/deepracer-log-guru/docs/getting_started.md

     SIM_TRACE_LOG:0,5,-2.2586,-4.6262,1.9827,-10.00,1.80,4,0.0258,False,True,0.1922,1,89.24,35.63,in_progress,0.00
     SIM_TRACE_LOG:0,6,-2.2342,-4.6286,1.1980,-2.50,2.50,6,0.0271,False,True,0.2194,1,89.24,35.703,in_progress,0.00

-Also make sure you do NOT delete the information at the start of the log, since this contains information about the hyperparameters, track, action space and so on - which are essential for DRG.
+Also make sure you do NOT delete the information at the start of the log, since this contains the hyperparameters, track name, action space and so on - which are essential for DRG.

 ## Run DRG
-Run the main DRG application ... cross reference installation instructions TODO ...
+Run the main DRG application, as per the [Installation Instructions](docs/installation.md)

 ## Configure DRG
 Tell DRG where you have saved your log files by: